-10.3 Avalanches/landslides Negligible The rapid and extensive dying trees will have sign watersheds with increas landslides depending on Typically result in downs potentially result in char waters circumnavigate t on the timing of the land occur on various life hist alevins and juveniles wo Depending on the timing effects could occur on value teggs, alevins and juvaffected. nificant impacts in the ed potential for the local terrain. stream turbidity and nges in the stream bed as he blockage.
-Depending dislide's effects could cory stages but eggs, uld be most affected. g of the landslide's arious life history stages 11 Climate change & severe weather Unknown Threats from long-term may be linked to global severe climatic/weather of the natural range of very can wipe out a vulnerab warming and other events that are outside ariation, or potentially 11.1 Habitat shifting & alteration Evidence of earlier and larger spring freshets, pine beetle infestation, higher summer air and stream temperatures.
+Threat Level Comments Threat Description Thompson Chilcotin Thompson Chilcotin 10.3 Avalanches/landslides Negligible waters circumnavigate t on the timing of the lan occur on various life his alevins and juveniles wo Depending on the timin effects could occur on v but eggs, alevins and juv affected. nificant impacts in the sed potential for a the local terrain. stream turbidity and nges in the stream bed as the blockage.
+Depending dslide's effects could tory stages but eggs, buld be most affected. g of the landslide's arious life history stages veniles would be most 11 Climate change & severe weather Unkn own Threats from long-term may be linked to global severe climatic/weather of the natural range of v can wipe out a vulnerab warming and other r events that are outside variation, or potentially 11.1 Habitat shifting & alteration Unknown Evidence of earlier and larger spring freshets, pine beetle infestation, higher summer air and stream temperatures.
 Changes in hydrographs caused by a variety of factors (e.g., snow melt, rain on snow, etc.).
-11.2 Droughts Increasing number of years with reduced precipitation resulting in contraction in available rearing habitat.
+11.2 Droughts Unkn own Increasing number of years with reduced precipitation resulting in contraction in available rearing habitat.
 Little evidence of drought in the Chilcotin relative to the Thompson watersheds.
 Buffering by the lakes at the head of the watershed.
-11.3 Temperature extremes Increases in either or both marine and freshwater temperatures.
+11.3 Temperature extremes Unkn own Increases in either or both marine and freshwater temperatures.
 Increases in either or both marine and freshwater temperatures.
 Freshwater temperatures buffered by the lakes.
-11.4 Storms & flooding Increase in winter precipitation resulting in rapid runoff, scouring of some streambeds and loss of eggs, flooding in some areas especially where widespread removal of dead trees has occurred.
+11.4 Storms & flooding Unkn own Increase in winter precipitation resulting in rapid runoff, scouring of some streambeds and loss of eggs, flooding in some areas especially where widespread removal of dead trees has occurred.
 Storm effects are less pronounced than in the Thompson due to the buffering effect of the lakes that stabilize discharge and minimize flooding risk.